 where the factor $\xi_b$ takes into account any deviation, of magnitude or sign, from the SM value of the $h b \bar{b}$ coupling.
 In particular for the case of wrong-sign solution with $|\xi_b| = 1$ we have

-Note that in \eqref{eq:direc-wrong-sign}, even though we have taken the magnitude of the $h b \bar{b}$ coupling to be same as the SM value, there is a sign change in the contribution from the direct diagram ($ \xi_b<0 $), there will be constructive interference between the direct and indirect diagrams instead of destructive interference like in the SM.
+Note that in \eqref{eq:direc-wrong-sign}, if there is a sign change in the contribution from the direct diagram ($ \xi_b<0 $), there will be constructive interference between the direct and indirect diagrams instead of destructive interference like in the SM.

 The modification in the $h \to \Upsilon \gamma$ decay width due to either a magnitude or a sign change in the value of the $h b \bar{b}$ coupling $\xi_b$ is shown in Fig. \ref{fig:UpGkD}.